buildkite-plugins/docker-compose-buildkite-plugin/README.md

 # Docker Compose Buildkite Plugin [![Build status](https://badge.buildkite.com/a1d1805d117ec32791cb22055aedc5ff709f1498024295bef0.svg?branch=master)](https://buildkite.com/buildkite/plugins-docker-compose)

+This fork of Buildkite's default plugin.
+It allows for the skipping of build steps if an image with the specified tag already exists.
+This can dramatically speed up certain steps such as dependency installs or asset builds if your images are tagged with a proper cache key.

 A [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) that lets you build, run and push build steps using [Docker Compose](https://docs.docker.com/compose/).

 * Containers are built, run and linked on demand using Docker Compose